 How long does the process take?

 Domain Validated certificates can be issued in as little as 10 minutes after the certificate request is approved by the Domain Approver.
-For Extended Validation (EV) Certificates, the processing time is more comprehensive and may take at least 1 to 10 business days.
+Certificate orders are approved via either email (generic address for domain) or DNS entry (TXT provided upon payment).
+For Organisation (OV) and Extended Validation (EV) Certificates, the processing time is more comprehensive and will take at least 1 to 10 business days.

 How is my domain authenticated?